oVirt/ovirt-site/source/feature/networklinking.html.md

         * There would be an "on/off" switch next to the network combo.
 The switch will present if the network is connected or not.
 (TODO- add print screen)

-        * "Activate" checkbox will be changed to a switch with to options "Plug/Unplug".
+        * "Activate" checkbox will be changed to a switch with two options "Plug/Unplug".

     * Edit

-        * Enable also if the vm status is up.
+        * If the vm status is up

-        * If the vm status is up, "type" combo should be disabled.
+            * The edit command should be enabled.

+            * If the vnic is active (plugged & connected) there should be a message in top of the dialog "Please notice, changing <b>Type</b> or <b>MAC</b> will cause plugging and unplugging the Vnic".

+            * TODO- Port Mirroring.

         * There would be an "on/off" switch next to the network combo.